NOTE: I am ONLY performing Final Cleanup Forensic Edits

 to perform a high-level edit of your work.

-Our current references include a recently-proofed, final clean-up of a self-published zombie novel,
+Our current references include a recently-proofed, final forensic clean-up of an

 See this page for our growing client reference list,